CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 * Add JavaDoc
 * Better name for life, descriptionlesslife, NonCourseObject, etc.
 * Change how conflicts are handled in the future.
+* do something with waitlist courses.(Since we did mention it the purpose of the project)

 ## Difficulties That We Currently Face With (Suggestions Eagerly Needed)